The College of Engineering admits qualified students directly into the college. Students should apply directly to the College of Engineering.

 Because of its policy of limiting enrollment, the College of Engineering may close admissions before the following deadlines.
 Early application is strongly recommended.

-- May 1—for Fall Semester or Summer Session (March 1 for international applicants)
+- May 1—for Fall Semester or Summer Session

 - December 1—for Spring Semester (October 1 for international applicants)